ztstroud/plain.zsh/README.md

 A simple zsh theme by ztstroud

 ## Segments
+### String

+The string segment allows you to print a string at the start of the prompt.
+You can use this like a more generic hostname.

+#### Options
+`PLAIN_STRING`: The string to display.
+If unset, no string is printed.

 ### Git
 Plain offers information about the current git repository, including the name of the repository, the name of the current branch, and a brief summary of the status of the repo: